opendr-eu/opendr/docs/reference/efficient-lps.md

 - **figure_size**: *Tuple[float, float], default=(15, 10)*\
   The size of the figure in inches.
 - **max_inst**: *int, default=20*\
   Maximum value that the instance ID can take.
   Used for computing the alpha value of a point.
 - **min_alpha**: *float, default=0.25*\
   Minimum value that a point's alpha value can take, so that it is never fully transparent.
 - **dpi**: *int, default=600*\
   Resolution of the resulting image, in Dots per Inch.
 - **return_pointcloud**: *Optional[bool], default=False*\
   If True, returns a PointCloud object with the predicted labels as colors.
-- **return_pointcloud_type**: *int, default=600*\
+- **return_pointcloud_type**: *Optional[str], default=None*\
   If return_pointcloud is True, this parameter specifies the type of the returned PointCloud object.
   Valid options are "semantic", "instance" and "panoptic".

 Return: